preactjs/preact-www/content/en/guide/v10/preact-testing-library.md

 fireEvent.click(screen.getByText('click me'));
 ```

-What's more is that the DOM hierarchy often changes dramatically during development, so don't rely on that too much either!

-Instead a more robust approach is to rely on `data-testid`-attributes, making a node easy to target, even if its parents or its position in the DOM changes.
+The same is true for DOM hierachy.
+During development it often undergoes dramatic chagnes, so don't rely on that too much either.
+A more robust approach is to is to rely on `data-testid`-attributes.
+That way you can match a node directly without having to specify the DOM hierarchy in your selector.

 ```jsx
 function Foo({ onClick }) {